SofiaMeson/AM1_Orbits/Milestones 1-6/ReadME.md

 1. **Milestone_Software_Design**: this file contains all the schemes for *Milestones 2* to *6*.

 2. **ODEs**: this file contains the programs:
-   - *Cauchy_Problem.py*: it contains the function that integrates the Cauchy problem, which can be achieved using different temporal schemes.
+   - *Cauchy_Problem.py* (Milestones 1-6/ODEs/Cauchy_Problem.py): it contains the function that integrates the Cauchy problem, which can be achieved using different temporal schemes.
    - *Stability_Regions.py*: it contains a function that calculates the stability regions for different temporal schemes, as well as a function to plot them.
    - *Time_Schemes.py*: it contains the functions that define the temporal schemes used to integrate the Cauchy problem.